 Three of them on field sketching and drawing.
 The chapters on drawing and sketching have very good tips and techniques.
 Tomlinson discusses types of field sketches, basic drawing skills, tips for the field and tips to make you journal attractive.
 Tomlinson devotes seventy-three to field sketches.
 These are less of a “how to draw” type page but more of a mindset and approaches to field sketching.
 Tomlinson discusses types of field sketches, basic drawing skills, tips for the field and tips to make your journal attractive.

-Here are some of her suggestions I have found helpful.
+Here are some of the suggestions I have found helpful.

-- Just put a enough color in a sketch and not try to color the whole image.
-Her examples look illustrate this idea.
+- Just put enough color in a sketch and not try to color the whole image.
+Her examples look to illustrate this idea.
 Her illustrations look good.

-- Vary line intensity so the sketch don’t look “outline-y”
+- Vary line intensity so the sketch doesn’t look “outline-y”

 - Filled the page – a full-page is a lively page